Skip to Content

 Thailand has some of the largest and famous gay events in all of Asia.
 The gCircuit parties are probably the most famous, particularly during Songkran (the Thai New Year holiday in mid-April) and the White Parties during New Year's Eve.

 In terms of Pride, the most famous is Phuket Pride which takes place during Songkran in April.
 It has been going strong since it started in 1999.
 Sadly we don't have one in Bangkok.
-There used to be a Bangkok Pride from 1999 until 2009 but it stopped due to a variety of reasons like disinterest from local Thai activists, lack of funding and homophobia from the police and government.
+There used to be a Bangkok Pride from 1999 until 2009 but it stopped due to a variety of reasons like disinterest from local Thai activists, lack of funding, and homophobia from the police and government.

 Chiang Mai Pride is interesting.
-The first attempt of a gay pride in Chiang Mai went ahead in 2009, but there was such a strong backlash by red t-shirt militants that the police ordered it to be cancelled.
+The first attempt of a gay pride in Chiang Mai went ahead in 2009, but there was such a strong backlash by red t-shirt militants that the police ordered it to be canceled.
 However, it recently started up again and has been going from strength to strength.

 For more inspiration: